 IX.
 Analytics and Reports

-All these efforts when put together helps in improving your lead nurturing.
-A marketing automation tool provides all these features to propel new leads into the marketing funnel and push them to the end where they convert.
-However, like I mentioned, lead nurturing doesn’t end even after the purchase stage.
+All these efforts when put together means a lot as it helps in improving your lead nurturing performance.
+Marketing automation tools provides all these latest features to let you create processes and tactic that attract and propel new leads into the marketing funnel and push them to the end where they convert.
+However, as I mentioned, lead nurturing doesn’t end even after the purchase stage.
 Rather, if you ask me, that’s where the main part begins.
 Holding on to your loyal users and keeping them satisfied is a challenge that needs a lot of attention.

 - Social media platforms